-Sex and grief.
-Grief and sex.
-They really aren’t words we lump together often.
+Sex and grief, grief and sex.
+They aren’t really words we lump together often.
 And yet, we get questions about this topic a lot.
 A whole lot.
 When I started researching this article and posted on social media asking for questions, thoughts, and feedback, it felt like I had opened the floodgates for people to share something that felt like a big, unspeakable secret.
 Grief impacts sex.
 Sex impacts grief.
 But how, when, and why is pretty hard to predict.

 There is significant heterogeneity, as they like to say in mental health.
-It looks very different for different people.
+In other words, it looks very different for different people.
 The research is nearly non-existent (now, to be fair, there is one book on the topic that I imagine may include some research called Living, Loving and Loss: The Interplay of Intimacy, Sexuality and Grief.
 Unfortunately, the cheapest available copy is $125 on Amazon so its contents remain a mystery to me).
 But we do have other research and the feedback from thousands of grievers we’ve worked with over the years.

 What we hear from people, like so many things in grief, is both all over the map and has common themes:

 Grief has ruined my sex drive and I have no idea how to get it back.

 All I can think about is sex, but I feel too guilty to act on it.

 I’m having tons of sex and it’s great and I feel great about it.

 I’m having tons of sex and it’s great but later I feel terrible about it.

 I want to have sex but I’m worried I’ll regret it.